Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Discussion

 \subsection{Influence of Cost Measurement}

-We set the cost for annotating a frame ($c_f$) to 0.12, and the cost for annotating a 3D bounding box ($c_b$) to 0.04.
-These values reflect the market rates charged by big data annotation companies in US~\footnote{We would like to thank Dr. Holger Caesar for the invaluable discussion on realistic budgets for annotating autonomous driving data.}.
-The ratio $c_f/c_b$ can vary among companies and may affect the evaluation results.
-We experiment with extreme condition where the vendor only charges for bounding box annotation ($c_f=0,c_b=0.04$, equivalent to measuring annotation cost by the number of selected bounding boxes) or for frame annotation ($c_f=0.6,c_b=0$, equivalent to measuring annotation cost by the number of selected frames).
-The results are presented in Table~\ref{tab:influ_cost}.
-It can be seen that how the cost is measured can significantly affect the relative ranking or the gap of different AL strategies.
-For example, when only frame annotation is charged, \textbf{Random} emerges as a strong baseline, and the gap between \textbf{Entropy} and other methods is greatly reduced.
-This highlights the importance of using realistic annotation cost measurement to properly evaluate different methods.
+In previous experiments, we use the default annotation cost as 0.12 per frame ($c_f$) and the 0.04 per 3D bounding box ($c_b$).
+These values reflect the market rates charged by big data annotation companies in the US~\footnote{We would like to thank Dr. Holger Caesar for the invaluable discussion on realistic budgets for annotating autonomous driving data.}.
+Nevertheless, the ratio $c_f/c_b$ may vary among companies and may affect the evaluation results.
+Therefore, to verify the robustness of the proposed method under more diverse annotation cost schemes, we experiment with two additional cost schemes.
+First, we assume vendors only charge based on the number of bounding boxes, this gives rise to a cost scheme $c_f=0,c_b=0.04$.
+We further assume vendors only charge based on the number of annotated frames which gives rise to a cost scheme $c_f=0.6,c_b=0$.
+We present the active learning results for the above two cost schemes in Table~\ref{tab:influ_cost}.
+We make an observation from the results that regardless of annotation cost scheme, combining spatial, temporal and feature diversity consistently gives competitive performance compared with considering individual diversity terms and random selection baseline.
+The advantage of combining all three terms is particularly effective if cost is only counted on the number of bounding boxes or frames separately.